OpenID for European Digital Identity: An architectural analysis of user-centric identity management: A paradigm shift that never was

 \subsection{Portability}

-As OpenID correctly states in their white paper, \emph{portability} of identity information increases in a decentralized system, because principals can use \emph{their \textbf{own} identifier(s)} at issuers and verifiers, instead of one namespaced to a specific third-party issuer and assigned to them {[}\citeproc{ref-openid:trustmodel}{62}{]}.
-However, this principle -- called \textbf{Bring Your Own Identity} (BYOI) -- is already a cornerstone of the \emph{federated} model (largely popularized by OIDC).
-The question therefore remains: how does OpenID move beyond that in their new architecture, and what does the principal gain by it.
+As OpenID correctly states in their white paper, \emph{portability} of identity information increases in a decentralized system, because principals can use \emph{their \textbf{own} identifier(s)} at issuers and verifiers, instead of one namespaced to a specific third-party issuer and assigned to them {[}\citeproc{ref-openid:trustmodel}{61}{]}.
+However, this \textbf{Bring Your Own Identity} (BYOI) concept is already a cornerstone of `traditional' \emph{federated} models -- largely popularized by OIDC itself.
+The question therefore remains: how does OpenID move beyond this in their new architecture, and what do users gain by it?

-According to the white paper, the portability consists of the principal's ability to ``control their relationship with the verifiers \emph{independent} from third party {[}issuers'{]} decisions or lifespan,'' and therefore to ``present credentials to the relying parties who do \emph{not have a federated relationship} with the credential issuer'' {[}\citeproc{ref-openid:trustmodel}{62}{]}.
-This is a strong claim, for which the white paper provides no support, and which is neither present nor required in any of the use cases listed in the document.
-In fact, in the same text we find that ``verifiable credentials {[}\ldots{]} facilitates the establishment of cross-domain trust among organizations'': ``verifiers need to trust the respective credential issuer,'' which will require ``regulatory or contractual relationships on top of technical interoperability'' {[}\citeproc{ref-openid:trustmodel}{62}{]} -- exactly like in the federated model.
+According to OpenID's white paper, the increase in portability consists of the principal's ability to ``control their relationship with the verifiers \emph{independent} from third party {[}issuers'{]} decisions or lifespan,'' and therefore to ``present credentials to the relying parties who do \emph{not have a federated relationship} with the credential issuer'' {[}\citeproc{ref-openid:trustmodel}{61}{]}.
+This is a strong claim, for which the white paper provides no support, nor any use case in which it would be required.
+In fact, in the same text, OpenID writes that ``verifiers need to trust the respective credential issuer,'' and that the establishment of such cross-domain, inter-organizational trust will require ``regulatory or contractual relationships on top of technical interoperability'' {[}\citeproc{ref-openid:trustmodel}{61}{]}.
+It is precisely this legally and technically supported trust relationship which constitutes a federation; and OpenID's new architecture relies on it just as much as any other federated model.

-If anything, the OpenID4VP specification increases portability in a more literal sense: storing credentials in a wallet ensures their \textbf{offline availability} in case of technical problems at the issuer's side, or -- with an on-device wallet -- internet failure.\footnote{Then again, such functionality could also be implemented through asynchronous OIDC Claims Aggregation {[}\citeproc{ref-openid:aggregation}{68}{]}.} Any claims concerning greater independence from issuers -- such as BYOI-like portability -- cannot be attributed to OpenID's new design, since it follows directly from a `traditional' standardized federation model.
+If anything, the OpenID4VP specification increases portability in a more literal sense: storing credentials in a wallet may ensure their \textbf{offline availability} in case of technical problems at the issuer's side, or -- with an on-device wallet -- in case of general internet failure.
+Then again, such functionality could also be implemented through existing specifications for asynchronous federation, e.g., OIDC's Claims Aggregation extension {[}\citeproc{ref-openid:aggregation}{67}{]}.
+None of the aspects of increased portability discussed in this section can therefore truly be attributed to OpenID's new design.